Pablo Eduardo: Biographical and educational background

 Pablo Eduardo, born in La Paz, Bolivia in 1969, lives and works in Gloucester, Massachusetts.
-His interest in art as a young child is tied to early pottery classes he attended with his mother.
+As of 2026, he 57 years old. is His interest in art as a young child is tied to early pottery classes he attended with his mother.
 As a young adult, Eduardo left Bolivia behind and embarked on a course of study and training.
 After travels in Europe and a year at the Studio Arts Center International in Florence, Italy from 1989 to 1990, he attended The School of the Museum of Fine Arts, Boston (MA), and graduated from Tufts University, where he received a Bachelor of Fine Arts in 1994.
 From 1990 to 1992, he completed Anatomical Studies at Tufts University Medical School in Boston where he focused on the dissection of the human body.
 This concentration provides a direct link to Michelangelo and Leonardo and the humanistic development of an art based on a clear physical understanding of bone, muscle and sinew.